-CUE International Office

-Main Floor, Library (L282) international@concordia.ab.ca
+CUE International Office Main Floor, Library (L282) international@concordia.ab.ca international students.

-The International Office is the main on-campus resource for international students.
 This office is here to make your transition to university and campus life as smooth as possible, by offering services such as orientation and settlement support, immigration advising, acculturation sessions, volunteer opportunities, and much more.
 Throughout the year, the office will provide you with opportunities to meet other international students and the greater campus community through social programs and events.